 People: Tim Hebert, Vivekanand Pandey Vimal

 - The Multidisciplinary Collaborative Interactions:

-- Our first event will be on Saturday February 4th from 12-130pm (Lurias, Hassenfeld Conference Center), as part of the DeisImpact Social Justice Festival, organized by the amazing Aneil Tripathy (firstname.lastname@example.org).
-We will create an environment where people can meet others from different departments to discuss and collaborate.
-In this introductory meeting, we will use people’s brainstorming and feedback to build the destiny-architecture of Deisortium.
-We will have free food and afterwards it will be freestyle partying.
+- Our first event was on Saturday February 4th in the Lurias, Hassenfeld Conference Center, as part of the DeisImpact Social Justice Festival, organized by the amazing Aneil Tripathy (firstname.lastname@example.org).
+We produced an environment where people can meet others from different departments to discuss and collaborate.
+In this introductory meeting, we used people’s brainstorming and feedback to build the destiny-architecture of Deisortium.
+We had free food and had be freestyle partying.
 From then on, we will hold monthly meetings where 2 people from different departments will give 10 minute descriptions of their research, followed by audience-led brainstorming on possible collaborations between the two fields.
 Afterwards, the 2 speakers will get together (with any interested people) and actually implement the project.
 Contact: email@example.com

 - (TBA) Late February: Aida Wong (Professor and Chair of Fine Arts at Brandeis) is working on a collaborative project with a Taiwanese artist on the effect of climate change on Tuvalu (a small island country).
 They will create an exhibition and a website.
 In this session, Aida will give a small presentation on the project and then we will brainstorm ways to incorporate our research and skills into the art project.
 Those that are interested, will then help implement the project.